Wrecked Fukushima storage tank leaking highly radioactive water

 The water in the cooling system then flows into basements and trenches that have been leaking since the disaster.

 Highly contaminated excess water is pumped out and stored in steel tanks on elevated ground away from the reactors.
-About 400 tonnes of radioactive water a day has been stored at Fukushima.
+About 400 metric tons of radioactive water a day has been stored at Fukushima.

 In order to keep up with the pace of the flow, Tepco has mostly relied on tanks bolted together with plastic sealing around the joints.
 Those tanks are less robust - but quicker to assemble - than the welded tanks it has started installing.